 Although finding a path through the maze of tracks may sound tricky at first, it's really not all that bad.
 The 2600 version of Loco-Motion features a "path finding" system of sorts which makes a tough task much easier.
 As you chug along down the tracks, your train will "shoot" out a little square which will travel down your current path until it reaches a dead end.
 By watching where this square goes, you can easily plan your path in advance.
 However watch out for "Train Stops" which appear as barriers across the track.
 These stops will blow up your train if you hit them

 After getting beaten to the punch on the Intellivision by Activision's Happy Trails (a similarly themed game starring a cowboy), Mattel decided that they would make a 2600 version of Locomotion While the Intellivision had no problems drawing the curved diagonal tracks of the original arcade game, the 2600 wasn't quite up to the task.
-Unfortunately the 2600 version looks blocky compared to its Intellivision counterpart due to the use of playfield graphics to draw the tacks.
-The 2600 version also seems to be void of any addition eye candy such as the smiley-faced passengers, station lights, and even color!
-Surely the 2600 could have managed a few different tile colors?
-Thankfully, no matter how ugly the graphics looked, the gameplay stayed intact.
-And in the end, that's what's really important.
+Unfortunately the 2600 version looks rather blocky compared to its Intellivision counterpart due to the use of playfield graphics to draw the tacks.
+The 2600 version also seems to be void of any addition eye candy such as the smiley-faced passengers and station lights.
+Thankfully the 2600 version of Locomotion plays really well, and that's the most important thing.

 Although Locomotion was finished and in the quality assurance process, it was canceled for unknown reasons.
 Strangely, even though Mattel owned the console rights to Locomotion, Atari planned a version for the 5200 and even produced a prototype box!
 Is it possible that Mattel licensed the 2600 and 5200 system rights to Atari?
 A mockup screenshot exists which shows very different graphics.